breyerjs/jacksonbreyer/posts/from-english-major-to-software-engineer.md

 My first "real" job as a software engineer took me back to San Francisco.
 I'd loved the city and was raring for a second chance to prove myself in the industry.

 I wound up at Practice Fusion (PF).
-PF maintains a free electronic health record system.
-They're especially geared for smaller practices—the mom and pop shops of medicine.
+PF maintained a free electronic health record system.
+They were especially geared for smaller practices—the mom and pop shops of medicine.
 It was a small-but-mature company, with maybe as many as 50 developers.

 I was hired as a "Frameworks and Tools" engineer.
 We were given free rein to fix developer pain points anywhere in the stack, with any tool we wanted.
 At first, I was frustrated that my role wasn't more user-facing.
 I wanted to build software for people, dangit!